tox-dev/tox/doc/drafts/extend-envs-and-packagebuilds.md

 * Floris: metadata driven.
 Package has metadata to the env with what env it is compatible
 * Holger: configuration driven. explicitly configuring which packages should be used (default sdist to be used, overridable by concrete env)
 * Ronny: "package definitions" (this package, this setup command) + matching definitions (matching packages (with wildcards) for environments)

+### Feature - builddef

+This feature shall allow to specify how to build an artifact in a specific build definition (builddef).

+Currently tox uses the current python interpreter to build the artifact (python package) and thus does not allow to freely choose the interpreter to build with.
+This means that as of now build environment and test environment are different by design.

+Support for different build definitions is implemented by individual tox plugins.
+This would result in a collection of plugins supporting different build definitions (e.g. conda, pyenv, docker, rpm)

+Default behavior:

+To keep backwards-compatibility, a python package is built with the python interpreter tox is executed with, using sdist.
+This does not require any builddef specification in tox.ini.